illinois-cs241/illinois-cs241.github.io/_docs/lockpicking_lab.md

 Read [this]({% link _coursebook/Background.md %}) to get started with the course!

+## VM

+You need either campus wifi or a VPN connection to ssh into your VM.
+Additionally, make sure it is on and running, which can be done [at the VM dashboard](https://vc.cs.illinois.edu/).
+Use [this](https://csid-basic-apps.cs.illinois.edu/) to lookup your VM name if needed.
+**Note: Both of the above links also require campus wifi or a VPN**

 ## Git

 (Read the first section of the development site!)
 You will be using `git` to submit all your assignments in this course.
 First go to [the repository creator](https://edu.cs.illinois.edu/create-gh-repo/{{site.data.constants.semester}}_{{site.data.constants.department_code}}{{site.data.constants.course_number}}/). **DO NOT DO THE README TUTORIAL!**